 You should be able to navigate to http://localhost:9000/ and see your brand-new boilerplate static website.

-Now you can open up your project directory in your filesystem and leave the local server running in your terminal while you edit your site.
-The server will monitor the folder and automatically update what you change on the site.
+Now you can just open up that directory in your computer's Finder and leave the local server running while you edit your site.
+The server will just monitor the folder and automatically update what you change on the site.
 Just refresh your browser when you make an edit.

 Harp has fantastic documentation on their website for structuring your site, creating layouts, using preprocessors like Markdown, and deploying to hosts like Github Pages.